glukicov/glukicov/README.md

 The projects below contain analysis code used in my PhD thesis and personal ML projects:

 #### 1. [`EDMTracking`](https://github.com/glukicov/EDMTracking) code to perform Fourier transforms and regression analysis on large datasets.
 The Muon <i>g − 2</i> experiment at Fermilab, near Chicago, [discovered a tantalising sign of New Physics (a new force of nature!)](https://www.bbc.co.uk/news/science-environment-66407099).
 This was done by measuring a deviation between the experimental and theoretically predicted value of the muon magnetic anomaly.
 As part of my PhD, I collaborated on the experiment with 200 scientists and engineers.
 This project contains analysis code to measure the Electric Dipole Moment (EDM) of the muon using the tracking detectors.
-The oscillation in the number of the observed tracks in the detector can be plotted and fitted, as shown below
+The oscillation in the number of the observed tracks in the detector can be plotted and fitted, as shown below:

 <div style="text-align:center"><img src="https://github.com/glukicov/EDMTracking/blob/master/docs/edm.gif" height="250" /></div>